 Best season to visit Lisbon

-Baring in mind it was busy during my mid-week trip in December, I think you’d be wise to visit Lisbon off-peak.
+Bearing in mind it was busy during my mid-week trip in December, I think you’d be wise to visit off-peak.

 March-May (avoiding Easter) and September-November are the best times to visit when the weather is mild and the streets aren’t quite too crowded.

 I hope you enjoy your Lisbon weekend trip.
 It’s such a fantastic city with culture, history and art at every turn.
 Coupled with affordable prices and delicious local food and wines, I’m sure you’ll have blast.

 Liked this itinerary for Lisbon?
 Pin it for later.